jimhigson/oboe.js-dissertation/main/main.md

 Abstract
 ========

-A new design for http client libraries incorporating http streaming, pattern matching, and incremental parsing, with the aim of improving performance, fault tolerance, and encouraging a greater degree of loose coupling between programs.
+A new design is presented for HTTP client libraries which incorporates HTTP streaming, pattern matching, and incremental parsing, with the aim of improving performance, fault tolerance, and encouraging a greater degree of loose coupling between programs.
 A Javascript client library capable of